pammacdotnet/TypstPaper/paper.typ

 These systems rely on compiling source text into formatted outputs like PDFs, separating content from presentation to allow easy reuse and adaptation of document styles @Clark07.
 Typesetting systems are designed not only to produce high-quality visual documents but also to support the complex process of creating structured content.
 A well-designed system must consider numerous layout features such as _line_ and _page breaking_, _kerning_, _ligatures_, contextual _glyph positioning_, and the treatment of languages with varied directionalities.
 Additionally, avoiding formatting issues like _widows_ and _orphans_ is part of achieving professional-quality results.
 However, this visual precision is only one side of the coin.
 These systems must also support complex content like sections, tables, and figures in a structured manner (@tab:typesetting).

 #figure(
-  caption: "Most important typesetting algorithms", table(
+  caption: [Most important typesetting algorithms], table(
     columns: (1fr, 2fr, 2fr),
     align: (auto, auto, auto),